How Do I Calculate Leverage in Forex 1:10 and 1:100 - Leverage in Forex 1 10 and 1 100

 How Leverage Increases Profits & Loses?

-Let us calculate FX profits & losses based on two examples of used leverage, based on $1,000 dollars account:
+Let us calculate FX profits and losses based in 2 examples of used leverage, based on $1,000 dollars account:

-NB: This is the Leverage used not the Maximum leverage, If a broker gives you 100:1, But if you trade 0.1 contracts then the leverage you will use is 10:1 which is not equal to Maximum leverage(100:1).
+NB: This is the Leverage used not the Maximum leverage, If a broker gives you 100:1, But if you trade 0.1 contracts then the leverage you'll use is 10:1 which isn't equal to Maximum leverage(100:1).

 Example 1: (10:1 Leverage or 0.1 Lots)